codeofcarbon/quizzz_app/README.md

 On this basis, the application generates a set of questions for the player.
 Each of the questions is presented on the browser screen, and the answers are saved.
 After answering all the questions from the set, the game ends and the player is presented with the result.
+Application is capable to further upgrades, like:
+- *Multiplayer game*
+- *Time limits*
+- *Highscore table view*

 ## Screenshots
 ###### Landing page